 How did we get here?
 The answers are many, but there are three worth calling out:

-- buy Keppra online no prescription can you buy Keppra over the counter in uk Business Speed – As anyone who has been involved in a startup knows, speed to market is an important metric.
+- where can i buy real clomid online Business Speed – As anyone who has been involved in a startup knows, speed to market is an important metric.
 As the company was just getting started, getting something, anything, out the door was of the utmost importance.
 Up until a couple of years ago, releases to production were weekly.
 In that environment, taking the time to consider the architectural implications of every product feature added tends to go out the window, more often than not.
 So, pragmatism took over and developers added code to the place that was easiest: the existing web application

 - Tools – For the longest time, all the source code for the system was stored in CVS and PVCS before that.
 Thankfully we have since moved to using Git as our source code control system.
 However, the legacy of CVS still haunts us.
 For those unfamiliar with the product, CVS manages version at the file level, not patch sets as most of us are used to today.
 What this meant was that it was very difficult to remove files from the code base.
 Files needed to be kept around for at least a release or two so that the system could be rolled back to a previous version, if necessary.
 Of course, nobody ever remembered to go back and remove legacy files unless they started causing problems.